ParadigmFoundation/gov-portal-spec/README.md

         );
       }
       ```

-- Clicking on a challenge should take to a past challenge detail page for that challenge (discused in a later section).
+- Clicking on a challenge should take to a past challenge detail page for that challenge (discussed in a later section).

 # Documentation